apoorva-sharma/e80-auv/README.md

 # e80-auv
 Arduino project for the Teensy microcontroller used for the HMC E80 AUV

-Copy E80_AUV_lib to the Arduino libraries folder to build the main auv_controller.ino file.
+Copy this folder into the Arduino libraries folder.

+The main arduino sketch is in the auv_controller folder.

 ## Main Classes